carynJohansen/GSR_2017Application/C.Johansen_GSR.md

-#########
-Introduction
-Relevance and Justification

-# Title: Transcriptomic data dimension reduction as method to characterize genetic architecture of maize quantitative traits
+###  Transcriptomic data dimension reduction as method to characterize genetic architecture of maize quantitative traits

 Many traits in plants that are important to both humans and to plant populations are quantitative traits, i.e. they have multiple, sometimes are large number of genes controlling that trait.
 Plant traits such as yield, height, and stem thickness, are quantitative, and have been under selective pressure from both humans and their environment.
 During the domestication process, humans have altered the genetic architecture of crop plants in ways analogous to local polygenic adaptation: small allele frequency shifts at many different loci.
 Certain large effect loci have been associated with the domestication process, such as teosinte branching 1 (tb1).
 However, tb1 has been shown to only explain X, sometimes as small as Y%, of the phenotype [citation].
 This is true for other plant QTL, indicating there is much the plant science community does not know about quantitative traits and their genetic architecture.